-A roll back strategy has to be put in place in order to mitigate risks of potential failures.
-Access to source data have to be done in read only mode.
+A roll-back strategy has to be put in place in order to mitigate the risks of potential failures.
+Access to source data has to be done in read-only mode.
 This prevents any kind of data modification and ensures its integrity.
 Backups have to be performed on the target system in order to restore it in case of failures.

-Accurate data migration dry run allows to execute validation and production migrations without incidents or deviations.
-Procedures and processes have to be tested in order to check the completeness of the records, and to ensure the integrity and authenticity in according with data migration rules and purposes.
+Accurate data migration dry run allows executing validation and production migrations without incidents or deviations.
+Procedures and processes have to be tested in order to check the completeness of the records and to ensure the integrity and authenticity in accordance with data migration rules and purposes.

 Tip 4 – The Importance of the Data Mapping Specification Document